edwardleardi/Luigi-Kart/README.md

 # Luigi Kart

-A simple browser-based racing game where you control Luigi's car and avoid obstacles and enemy cars.
+I vibe coded this so the code is probably really bad, blame sonnet 3.7.
+Also if please don't sue me nintendo!
+Simple browser-based racing game where you control Luigi's car and avoid obstacles and enemy cars.

 ## How to Play